-The FPGA firmware implements a SoC centered around a 32 bit OpenRISC Fault Tolerant processor [RD1] running at a system frequency of 50 MHz and with the following key peripherals:
+The FPGA firmware implements a SoC built around around a 32-bit OpenRISC Fault Tolerant processor [RD1], or a LEON3FT processor [RD16] running at a system frequency of 50 MHz and with the following key peripherals:

 - Error manager error handling, tracking and log of e.g. memory error detection. - SDRAM controller 64 MB data + 64 MB EDAC running @100MHz - Spacecraft Elapsed Timer (SCET) including a PPS (Pulse Per Second) time synchronization interface for accurate time measurement with a resolution of 15 μs - SpaceWire including a three-port SpaceWire router, for communication with external peripheral units - UARTs RS422 and RS485 line drivers on the board with line driver mode set by software. - GPIOs - Watchdog a fail-safe mechanism to prevent a system lockup - System flash 2 GB of EDAC-protected flash for storing boot images in multiple copies - Pulse command inputs for reset to a specific software image - NVRAM for storage of metadata and other data that requires a large number of writes that shall survive loss of power